WilliamRobertF/lease-contract-app/README.md

 # Lease Contract App

-A React Native mobile application for creating and managing residential lease agreements, designed to work 100% locally and offline.
+A React Native mobile application for creating and managing residential lease agreements in Brazil, designed to work 100% locally and offline.

 ## 📱 About

 This project was created to solve a real-world problem and serves as a learning and study project.
-The app enables users to generate, customize, and manage lease contracts directly on their mobile devices without requiring internet connectivity.
+The app enables users to generate, customize, and manage lease contracts (contratos de locação) directly on their mobile devices without requiring internet connectivity.

+## ✨ Features

+- Create and manage landlord profiles
+- Register property details
+- Generate customizable lease contracts with templates
+- Support for guarantor information
+- PDF export for contracts
+- Bilingual support (Portuguese/English)
+- All data stored locally (AsyncStorage)

 ## 🎯 Purpose